6ygb/CAMM/README.md

 ## 📜 License

-- Original contributions in this repo (including `TOTP` smart contract, tests, and tasks) are under the **BSD 3-Clause Clear License**.
+- Original contributions in this repo (including all `CAMM` smart contracts, tests, and tasks) are under the **BSD 3-Clause Clear License**.
 - Template/dependencies (e.g., FHEVM tooling) follow their respective licenses (e.g., **MIT**).
 Check each package for details.

 ---